If you’re in the process of researching you next mattress, it can sometimes feel like you don’t even know where to start.

 When it comes to coils, you have four main options: Bonnell coils, offset coils, continuous coils, and pocket coils.

-We’re not going to get into all the specific details here (if you’re interested, you can read more about it here), but the kind you’re most likely to want are pocket coils.
+We’re not going to get into all the specific details here, but the kind you’re most likely to want are pocket coils.

 These provide localized support, so the heaviest areas of your body will get an appropriate amount of pushback – thus minimizing the possibility of pressure points.